 For this research an ethnographic bottom-up approach has been applied to correctly address the issues regarding human trafficking and forced prostitution from an empirical victims perspective.
-This meant that entry needed to be established through and with the help of the persons directly involved.
+This meaning entry needed to be established through and with the help of the persons directly involved.
 As it is mere to impossible to contact traffickers directly I have opted for a current victim approach as mentioned before.
-53 The research therefore started by examining the working areas of the women, as prostitution in the Netherlands is very much identifiable and recognisable in designated areas.
-The population of Hungarian women was selected as main research group as Hungarian women are one of the most frequently reported nationalities to have fallen victim of trafficking and sexual exploitation in recent years.
-54 They have the illustrious honour of being in the top three of victims of trafficking and sexual exploitation in the Netherlands for a few years in a row now, even though recently they were bumped from the second spot (behind by far from the indigenous Dutch victims) by the Bulgarian nationals.
-Even more recently more and more Hungarian women (N=89 in 2013 till June) have registered themselves with Comensha as a victim of trafficking as well did women from Romania (N=85 till June 2013).
-It is expected to become even worse as more women from Eastern-Europe will continue entering the Dutch labour/ prostitution market.
-With that knowledge this research could be applicable for future victims out of those groups as well.
+This meant the research would start by examining the working areas of the women as prostitution in the Netherlands is very much identifiable.
+The population of Hungarian women was selected as research group as Hungarian women are one of the most frequently reported nationalities to have fallen victim of trafficking and sexual exploitation in recent years.
+They have the illustrious honour of being in the top three of victims of trafficking and sexual exploitation in the Netherlands for a few years in a row now, even though recently they were bumped from the second spot (behind by far from the indigenous Dutch victims) by the Bulgarian nationals.
+52 Even more recently more and more Hungarian women (N=89 in 2013 till June) have registered themselves with Comensha as a victim of trafficking as well did women from Romania (N=85 till June 2013 53).
+It is expected to become even worse as more women from Eastern-Europe will continue entering the Dutch labour/ prostitution market.54 With that knowledge this research could be applicable for future victims out of those groups as well.
 For representative purposes larger Dutch cities which hold one or more red light districts, were selected.
 The assumption was that these window areas, which are relatively cheap and profitable, harbour a lot of trafficking victims.
-The selected cities were
+The selected cities were Amsterdam (Old church area), The Hague (Hunse-, Geleen- and Doubletstraat, Groningen (Nieuwstad) and Utrecht (Zandpad).
+It is well known these cities are composed out of a multicultural population and therefore could